Chapter 7:

 But I couldn’t look away.

-Each shard whispered a memory I’d buried.
+Each shard whispered a memory I’d concealed.

 Every bruise, every tear, every time I clenched my fists under the table and pretended I didn’t care.